-Specific Conditions Applying to the Catching Vessels fishing under paragraph 34
+Specific conditions applying to the catching vessels fishing under paragraph 34

-- 1. CPCs shall limit: - The maximum number of its baitboats and trolling boats authorized to fish actively for bluefin tuna to the number of the vessels participating in directed fishery for bluefin tuna in 2006. - The maximum number of its small-scale coastal vessels authorized to fish actively bluefin tuna in the Mediterranean to the number of its vessels participating in the fishery for bluefin tuna in 2008. - The maximum number of its catching vessels authorized to fish actively for bluefin tuna in the Adriatic to the number of the vessel participating in the fishery for bluefin tuna in 2008.
+- 1. CPCs shall limit: - The maximum number of its baitboats and trolling boats authorized to fish actively for bluefin tuna to the number of the vessels participating in directed fishery for bluefin tuna in 2006; - The maximum number of its small-scale coastal vessels authorized to fish actively bluefin tuna in the Mediterranean to the number of its vessels participating in the fishery for bluefin tuna in 2008; with the exception of small-scale coastal vessels operating in the Gulf of Lion, whose number may increase by up to 10% compared to the number of vessels recorded in 2008; - The maximum number of its catching vessels authorized to fish actively for bluefin tuna in the Adriatic to the number of the vessels participating in the fishery for bluefin tuna in 2008.
 Each CPC shall allocate individual quotas to the concerned vessels.

 CPCs shall issue specific authorizations to the vessels referred to in paragraph 1 of this Annex.
-Such vessels shall be indicated in the list of catching vessels referred to in paragraph 48 (a) of this Recommendation, where the conditions for changes shall also apply.
+Such vessels shall be indicated in the list of catching vessels referred to in paragraph 48 a) of this Recommendation, where the conditions for changes shall also apply.

 - 2. Each CPC may allocate no more than 7% of its quota for bluefin tuna among its baitboats and trolling boats. - 3.
 Each CPC may allocate no more than 2% of its quota for bluefin tuna among its small-scale coastal vessels for fresh fish in the Mediterranean.
+However, in the Gulf of Lion, this percentage may go up to 4%.